 Reauthorize Elementary Secondary Education Act.
-The current scramble by states to seek waivers to the No Child Left Behind Act requirements is an inappropriate way to respond to the unattainable facets of this Act.
 KPBSD calls on the federal legislature to reauthorize the ESEA with accountability provisions that are based on school growth.
 Further, KPBSD requests that the reauthorization allow states to make amendments to the Act as a way to respond to those provisions that are not suitable for Alaska.